 Proving that New York pizza isn’t synonymous with fast food, octogenarian Dom DeMarco took his sweet time when preparing round and square pizzas at his nondescript Midwood pizza institution.
 Outside, eager fans patiently wait in line for the chance to pay premium prices for slices of DeMarco’s premium pies.

 DeMarco immigrated from Caiazzo, Italy before opening Di Fara in 1964.
 After creating 100+ pies daily for more than five decades, he achieved pizza cult status as well as respect from food luminaries including the late Anthony Bourdain.

 Not surprising considering his birthplace, DeMarco primarily uses Italian ingredients like San Marzano tomatoes, mozzarella from Caserta and extra virgin olive oil.
 He grew many of his own herbs at the pizza shop, snipping fresh basil sprigs on each pie.

 Di Fara Pizza has multiple New York pizza locations.
-We ate at the Midwood location at 1424 Avenue J, Brooklyn, NY 11230, USA.
+We ate at the original Midwood location at 1424 Avenue J, Brooklyn, NY 11230, USA.

 Roberta’s is a Brooklyn pizzeria mashup that combines traditional Neapolitan techniques with modern American toppings.
 Open since 2008, the popular pizzeria is a firm part of its Bushwick neighborhood as well as a destination for pizza lovers who trek to the hipster haven.

 Carlo Mirarchi helms the kitchen and creates sophisticated food that transcends pizza, earning a coveted James Beard nomination for Best Chef in New York City.
 But let’s focus on his pizza, the reason that we (and many others) eat at Roberta’s.

 Expect to eat Neapolitan style pizza at Roberta’s made with housemade cheese, freshly grown herbs and a range of ingredients that run the gamut from the simple to the divine.
 Mirarchi and his team cook their pies in a wood oven, creating the kind of char more commonly experienced in Naples.